sonusz/PhasorToolBox/README.md

 # PhasorToolBox

 The goal of PhasorToolBox is to provide a Synchrophasor Protocol ([IEEE C37.118.2-2011 Standard]) parser as well as tools that are easy to use and efficient for real-time parsing.

-This is a Python 3 package.
+Tested on RedHat 7.2 with Python 3.6

 ## Performance: